Steven Joyce defends TPP negotiation methods

 "All these things could and should have been raised at Waitangi... nothing good can come when two sides stop talking."

-Next story in National: Strong TPP support despite attacks - Tolley
+Next story in New Zealand: Strong TPP support despite attacks - Tolley

 Copyright © 2016, Radio New Zealand